 - Seeing new ways of life

-- Learning how to communicate with different personalities
+- Learning social interaction and how to communicate with different personalities

 - Considering other belief systems and ways of life